JD544/Oauthify/README.md

     }
 ````

 The `redirect_mode_hook` function will perform all the necessary steps for the authentication process under the hood.
-And sends back the `access_token` and `refresh_token` to the `onSuccess` function if successful.
+And sends back the `User Information` to the `onSuccess` function if successful.

-You don't have to write your own authentication handler, you just handle the response from the `Oauth2` component in your app.
+You don't have to write your own authentication handler, you just handle the response from the `redirect_mode_hook` component in your app.

-Don't forget to pass the `onSuccess` and `onError` props to the `Oauth2` component.
-This is required, as the `Oauth2` component will handle the authentication process.
+Don't forget to pass the `onSuccess` and `onError` props to the `redirect_mode_hook` component.
+This is required, as the `redirect_mode_hook` component will handle the authentication process.
-additionally <b>Make sure</b> that the code above is wrapped in the redirect url, so /auth/:client will be the redirect url. *Required*
+additionally <b>Make sure</b> that the code above is wrapped in the redirect url, so `/:client/redirect` (The client must be the first param in the url!) will be the redirect url. *Required*

 # What's new
 > - Mutiple auth methods are supported,
-> - The `Oauth2` component will handle the authentication process, and will return the user's `access_token` and `refresh_token`.
 > - Added Redirection hook, which will perform all the necessary steps for the authentication process under the hood.
-And sends back the `access_token` and `refresh_token` to the `onSuccess` function if successful.
+And sends back the `user_information` to the `onSuccess` function if successful.
 > - Added support for `client_secret`
 > - Added support for unique `state` to be validated to prevent CSRF attacks.
 > - Added support for `response_type` which is used to determine the type of response that the application will receive.